 “Are you a software engineer?”

-When I’m tired of not being understood I try explaining, “I help companies set up their accounting systems.”
+When I want to be understood I try explaining, “I help companies set up their accounting systems.”
 That really kills a mood.
-I’d be better off claiming I was an insurance agent, or a mortician.
+I’d be better off claiming to be an insurance agent, or a mortician.

 “Oh!
 You’re an accountant!” they say, slinking away to find another conversation partner at the party.

 I am not an Accountant.

 I try elaborating: “Microsoft makes a suite of business applications called Dynamics 365 (D365).
 Dynamics 365 Sales is a CRM (Customer Relationship Management) application.
 Dynamics 365 HR is a Human Resources application.
 Dynamics 365 Finance and Operations is an ERP (Enterprise Resource Management) application.
 It’s a fancy accounting system where business data is turned into accounting entries.
 When a company upgrades to D365 Finance (usually because they’ve grown to a certain size that they need a more sophisticated system, or because of a merger), I help that company configure their new system and teach them how to use it.”

 I do not work for Microsoft.

 D365 is not sold directly by Microsoft, it’s sold through reseller partners – just like if you want to buy a Ford, you don’t go to the Ford factory in Detroit.
 You go to a local dealership who helps you buy the car, as well as assist you with service and warranty issues while you own the car.
 I work for one of these reseller partners.